-Applications for entry to the MCRP Program in September 2018 will open in October 2017.
+Applications for entry to the MCRP Program in September 2018 will open on October 1, 2017.

 For general information about how to apply to a UBC Graduate Program, please refer to the Faculty of Graduate and Postdoctoral Studies Website: Application & Admission.

 - Transcript requirements

 Application and admission information specific to the MCRP degree at SCARP